raganwald-deprecated/homoiconic/2010/04/igesture.md

 ![Naughts and Crosses][oxox]

 The [README][igreadme] explains how all these gestures are supported with essentially six lines of code.
-I hope you like it.
+And if you want to see how I'm using iGesture in my Go server's iPhone UI, [help yourself][gojs] :-) I hope you like it.

 ----